HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/maui/after100days.md

 ## *Rapid fire thoughts*

+About pitfall of frustration.
+What did I learn:
+- Keep expectations low
+- Keep it simple
+- Keep it small
+- Try what you want
+- Small iterations

 The idea is great, I have some remarks though.

-- It works, but it is not easy.
-And the documentation is not helping.
+If you are a web developer: Lower all expectations to an absolute minimum, and prepare to be hugely disappointed.

+- The official documentation is not helping.
+MAUI is way too broad and promising, in the end nothing will work as expected (except the XAML-bits).
 - Gerald Versluis is my new hero.
-- Showing user images is a no go.
+- Showing user images is a no-go.
 It is very difficult
-- Using any url in Blazor webview is a no go, it will not work
+- Using any url in Blazor webview is a no-go, it will not work (security)
 - Most of the things I tried in Hybrid Blazor, do not work in MAUI.
 And seriously, these things work faster and more stable in XAML.
+- Learning curve: very steep!
+- Unit testing: I could not make it work.
+- Using separate projects for the logic, so it can be unit tested: the MAUI app will not publish.
+- Publishing: It does not work for me.
+After two days of struggling, I ended up with an MSIx that did not work.

+In the end, I just used the Webview.
+At least that works.

 // My frustrations with MAUI
 - Case of overpromise, underdeliver (a bit like blazor), sometimes feels like a marketing stunt